Screen#

 A screenshot of the robot's screen with a thick white rectangle drawn across the upper half.

-set pen / font color#
+set pen / font color on screen#

-set pen font color#
+set pen / font color stack block#

 set pen / font color to [red v] on screen